-2019: Northern youths endorse Saraki for president
+2019: Northern youths endorse Saraki for President

 Sylvanus Viashima, Jalingo

-The Northern Youths for Peace and Security NYPS, yesterday endorsed Senate President, Bukola Saraki, as their “choicest” candidate for the number one seat in the country in the forthcoming general elections.
+The Northern Youths for Peace and Security (NYPS), on Wednesday, endorsed Senate President Bukola Sarki as their candidate for the number one seat in the country ahead of the 2019 general elections.

-The leader of the group, Salisu Magaji, disclosed this at a press conference in Jalingo, capital of Taraba State, after a meeting with key northern youths.
+Leader of the group, Mr. Salisu Magaji, disclosed this at a press conference, in Taraba State, after a meeting with key northern youths.

-Magaji said that the decision of the group was based on its conviction that the present leadership in the country had failed woefully and Saraki is the most credible person with what it takes to salvage Nigeria from its present abysmal state.
+Magaji said that the decision of the group was based on their conviction that the present leadership in the country has failed woefully and Saraki was the most credible person with what it takes to salvage Nigeria from its present abysmal state.

+READ ALSO: Fayose’s aide slams Fayemi over request for security beef up for his inauguration

-The peace ambassador insisted that Saraki’s track records as the Kwara State governor and his mature handling of the senate as president has made him a highly coveted candidate that the People’s Democratic Party PDP and Nigerians generally should trust with the mandate to save the nation.
+The peace ambassador insisted that Saraki’s track records as governor of Kwara State and his matured handling of the senate as the senate president has made him a highly coveted candidate that the People’s Democratic Party (PDP) and Nigerians generally should trust with the mandate to save the nation.

-“Saraki has proven himself a very competent and highly detribalized person who can effectively command proactive followership.
+“Saraki has proven himself a very competent and highly detribalised person who can effectively command proactive followership.

 About author